-In the UK, when a courgette grows huge, it becomes a marrow; a courgette is a marrow, harvested young.
+In the UK, a marrow is a vegetable, a bit like a giant courgette (zucchini).
 But I have now been informed that, in the US, the word marrow only refers to actual bone marrow.
-So you can imagine the confusion I caused when I started wittering on about stuffing marrows on Instagram!
+So, just to clarify, this is stuffed giant vegetable.

 So if you’re British, this is a recipe for stuffed marrow.
 But if you’re American, this is a recipe for stuffed giant zucchini!
 This recipe was inspired by Riverford’s recipe; I just made a few alterations to suit my taste.